 Step Two: Plan The Layout

-Once you have your materials, the next step is to determine how big you want your panels to be.
+Once you have your materials, the next step is to determine how big you want your panels/boxes to be.
 This will help you determine how much material you should buy.
 You should aim to keep each panel section the same height on one wall, but not all the panel widths in the room need to be the exact same size.
 However, we always like to try to keep them all within an inch or two.
 Keeping them the same can also save you the headache of trying to decide how big to make them.
 We always measure and pencil in our layout directly onto the wall before nailing anything on the wall.
 In the pictures shown there is about a 4 inch gap between all panels/boxes.

 Not to get confused with the paneling/boxes.
 The chair rail is the top piece that runs straight across the romo at one height.
 Starting with the longest wall in the room determine the height to place the chair rail.
 We determined our height from the chairs in the room.
 We wanted the ledge to be right at the height of the chairs.
-Experts say to place the chair rails at 1/3 of the height from the ceiling.
+Experts say to place the chair rails at 1/3 of the height from the floor.
 With a standard 8 foot room, the chair rail would be placed at 32″ from the floor.
 Finding a consistent height across the room can be challenging.
 We highly recommend renting or investing in a laser level to ensure that the height all around the room for your chair rail is the same.
 We usually leave the laser on the entire time while we are installing.

 Step Six: Paint

 Now comes the fun part, watching your project all come together!
 If you’re wanting to lighten up the room, use a white or cream color for your wainscoting.
 For a more dramatic look, like in a powder bath, you can go darker with a gray or black paint color.
 Tape the top of the chair rail to get a nice uniform line dividing the chair rail from the upper wall.
 Make sure to cover the floor before rolling any of the surface to avoid paint splatter.